MONTHLY NEWSLETTER:

 The best employee recognition programs also offer unique ways to give recognition.
 “I think there's a difference between getting a pizza party versus receiving an authentic recognition for a job well done.
 The fact that on top of that recognition, I can be rewarded through points, badges, or something unique…I think that's just awesome,” says Braziller.

-To help you design your employee recognition program, here are some best practices to keep in mind.
+To help you design your employee recognition program and boost employee morale, here are some best practices to keep in mind.

 What do you want your recognition program to accomplish?
 Do you want employees to feel valued?
 Are you looking to reduce turnover rates?
-Getting clear on your intentions and goals will help you make the right choices for you and your team.
+Getting clear on your intentions and goals when recognizing employees will help you make the right choices for you and your team.

 You don't need to choose between hosting quarterly awards and using a peer-to-peer recognition tool.
 In fact, including a variety of elements in your employee recognition program is better.
 It takes time to build new habits.
 With several mechanisms in place, the act of recognizing each other and prioritizing recognition becomes more natural.